matwilso/boxLCD/README.md

 ## Installation ‍💻

-I recommend cloning the repo and experimenting with it locally, as you may want to customize the environments or the API.
+I recommend cloning the repo and experimenting with it locally, as you may want to read through things and customize them.

 ```
 git clone https://github.com/matwilso/boxLCD.git